What's a Forex Stop Loss? and Factors to Consider When Setting Forex Stop Loss Orders

 Stop Loss order is a predetermined point of exiting a losing trade transaction and it is meant to control losses.

-A stop loss is an order placed with your forex broker that will automatically close your open forex trade transaction when the currency you are trading reaches a predetermined price.
+A stop loss is an order placed with your forex broker that will automatically close your open forex trade when the currency you are trading reaches a predetermined price.
 When the set level for this stop loss order is reached, your open forex trade transaction is liquidated.

 For example, one might buy EURUSD at 1.3700, and place a stop loss at 1.3665.
 If the price goes against you and reaches 1.3650, the stop loss order will be filled and the open trade transaction will be liquidated thereby limiting the loss to 35 points (pips).

-Regardless of what you may be told by other traders, there is no question about whether these stop loss orders should or should not be used - stop loss orders should always be used.
+Regardless of what you may be told by other traders, there is no question about whether these stoploss orders should or should not be used - stoploss orders should always be used.

 One of the most difficult things in Forex is setting these stop loss orders.
-Set the stop loss order too close to your entry price and you are liable to exit the open forex trade due to random market volatility.
-Place the stop loss order too far away and if you are on the wrong side of the trend, then a small loss could turn into a large one.
+Set the stop loss order too close to your entry price and you're liable to exit the open forex trade due to random market volatility.
+Place the stop loss order too far away and if you are on wrong side of the trend, then a small loss could turn into a large one.

-Unexpected news can come out of the blue and dramatically affect the currency price; this is why it's so important to have a stop loss order.
-Its best to cut losses early when a forex trade position is going against you, it is best to cut your forex losses immediately rather than waiting it to become a big one.
+Unexpected news can come out of the blue and dramatically affect the currency price: this is why it's so important to have a stop loss order.
+Its best to cut losses early when a forex trade position is going against you, it is better to cut your forex losses immediately rather than waiting it to become a big one.
 Again, if you set your stops when you are entering a trade, then that is when you are most objective.

 A key question is exactly where to place this stop loss order.
 In other words how far should you place this stop loss order below your purchase price?
-Many traders will tell you to set a predetermined - maximum acceptable loss, an amount based on your forex account balance rather than using forex technical indicators to analyze where to set thee stop orders for the currency pair in question.
+Many traders will tell you to set predetermined - maximum acceptable loss, an amount based on your forex account balance rather than using forex technical indicators to analyze where to set thee stop orders for the currency pair in question.

 If you bought 1 standard forex lot of a currency pair, then you would limit your risk to no more than $1,000.
 In that case you would set your stop loss at 100 pips (points) and would have $49,000 in your forex trading account left if you exited the position at the maximum loss allowed.
 The topic of Forex risk management is wide and it is covered under money management topics.